- About / Blog

 We Never Say No. We Never Give up.
 We Never Turn Anyone Away.

 Children in trouble are afraid and they lash out in all directions and behave in ways that are confusing and upsetting.
 Parents of these children are afraid too, and they sometimes show this by being angry and resistant when they do not mean to be.
 Our job is to offer help and hope.
-This requires all of us to be non-judgmental, calm in a crisis, knowledgeable, curious and hopeful, creative and clear in your expectations, humble in the face of problems you may never have to face.
+This requires all of us to be non-judgmental, calm in a crisis, knowledgeable, curious and hopeful, creative and clear in your expectations, humble and respectful in the face of problems you may never have to face.
 It is a tall order.

 We are slowly but surely gathering evidence about the good work we do and we are more able to prove its worth than ever before.
 We are sought after for new and innovative ideas and people continue to refer children to us who are deemed “impossible.”
 Nothing like a challenge like that!